 Through BookingKoala, you will quickly decide whether they are a good fit or not.
 Whenever a job comes in, a provider will be able to determine if they want to accept or decline an assignment.
 If they take it, the job will be visible inside their account.
 After they complete the job, the customer will be able to rate the service.
 On your end, you will be able to track the ratings, and over time, you can decide for yourself if the provider will remain on the platform or if they should be removed.
 You’ll want highly rated providers on your platform only, ensuring your services are excellent.

 To do so, find your first set of clients and find a free source where you don’t spend money on acquiring customers.
 Look for a platform like Craigslist or equivalent to Craigslist in your area.
-It’s free to look for clients on there.
+It’s free to look for clients on there or at least it used to.
 People on Craigslist look at the price, and you can take advantage of that opportunity.
 Use coupons to pull in those customers.
 A combination of a professional brand and a low offer will get you a lot of sales.
 Using BookingKoala, you can easily create coupons, add them to your ADs, and track if people used them later when they book.

 Later push everyone to leave a review on a site that matters, such as Yelp mentioned above.
 Work hard in the first 12 months and gain as many reviews as you can.
 Keep repeating the same process until you see $5,000 in profit per month.
 Once you hit that goal, you should now start experimenting with your marketing ideas.
 Up until this point, this will all be manual labor.
 Don’t pay for ads or leads until you make money organically every month from a platform such as Yelp or something that can organically bring in traffic.